sogame/danger-plugin-toolbox/docs/validations.md

 List file lines containing warnings (like "warning " or "warning:").

 This can be used to surface warnings when running linters or tests: it only requires keeping the linter/test output in a log file with a command like `(set -o pipefail; npm run lint |& tee linter.log);`.
+It will show a warning if the file does not exist.

 `ignoreRegex` can be used to ignore the lines that match that regex.
+`ignoreNonExistingFile` can be used to not show any warning if the file does not exist.

 ##### Parameters